rbms-bsc/DCRMR/_pages/Additional-notes/Note-on-manifestation.md

 ## 9.3.32 Contents notes

-<a name="9.3.32.1">9.3.32.1</a> List the contents of a manifestation, either selectively or fully, if it is considered important to show the presence of material not implied by the rest of the description, to stress components of particular importance, to provide the contents of a collection or of a multipart monograph, or to provide additional titles in a resource without a collective title.
+<a name="9.3.32.1">9.3.32.1</a> List the contents of a manifestation, either selectively or fully, if it is considered important to show the presence of material not implied by the rest of the description, to stress components of particular importance, to provide the contents of a collection or of a multiple unit resource, or to provide additional titles in a resource without a collective title.
 For instructions on supplementary content, see [Supplementary content](/DCRMR/additional-notes/Supplementary-content/).

 >**Example:**
 ><CITE>Volume 3 also includes the author’s Fanchette (pages [87]-232) and Lettre d’un paysan de la Vallée-Noir (pages [233]-307)</CITE>